confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 Returns the first parameter that is not NULL.
 All parameters must be of the same type.

 Where the parameter type is a complex type, for example `ARRAY` or `STRUCT`, the contents of the complex type are not inspected.
-The behaviour is the same: the first NOT NULL element is returned.
+The behavior is the same: the first NOT NULL element is returned.

 ### `IFNULL`